-A pollen allergy, or hay fever, is an allergic reaction caused by the powder that plants, trees, and flowers release as they bloom.
+A pollen allergy, or hay fever, is an allergic reaction caused by the powder that plants, including trees, grasses and weeds release seasonally as they grow.
 Pollen allergy sufferers often experience symptoms similar to a cold, including sneezing and itchy or watery eyes.

 People experience pollen allergies at different times of the year, depending on what type of plant is producing the irritating pollen.
-During the spring most trees and grasses produce pollen, while in the fall ragweed is more likely to blame for your discomfort.
+During the spring most trees and grasses produce pollen, while in the fall weeds are more likely to blame for your discomfort.
 By identifying what types of pollen you are most susceptible to, you can better prevent and manage reactions.

-In addition to asking you questions about your symptoms and medical history, your provider may use a variety of tools to diagnose and confirm if you have an allergy to pollen:
+In addition to asking you questions about your symptoms and medical history, your allergist may use a variety of tools to diagnose and confirm if you have an allergy to pollen:

 - Skin allergy test – Possible allergen samples are applied to skin and then observed for reaction

 - Blood test

 The best treatment for a plant allergy is to limit your exposure to the offending pollen producer.
 However, since it may be difficult to avoid all exposure, your provider may also recommend one of these treatments to manage your symptoms:

 Allergy immunotherapy, also known as an allergy shot, is a long-term treatment that reduces your sensitivity to substances that cause allergies.
 Many people find that their allergies improve so much that they can stop taking their regular allergy medications.

 Prescription and over-the-counter medications may also be recommended, including:

 - Oral Antihistamines